2007 Australian motorcycle Grand Prix: MotoGP race report

 Lap five and Pedrosa retakes fourth by overtaking Melandri on the start/finish straight, going into Doohan Corner.
 Melandri takes the position back by outbraking Pedrosa at the Honda corner and at the front, Stoner is slowly opening up a gap to Hayden.

 On lap six, Pedrosa overtakes Melandri once more for fourth down at the start/finish straight, with Melandri trying replicate his overtaking manoeuver at the Honda Corner.
 This time however, he fails as he goes too wide, allowing Pedrosa to keep the place.
 Rossi also set a fastest lap so far.

 As lap seven gets underway, Hayden's gap to Stoner is increasing, with Rossi slowly reeling in Hayden in return.
 No overtakes happen at the front.

-Lap eight and Stoner has a big moment exiting the Southern Loop, but he does not lose any time because of it.
+Lap eight and Stoner has a moment exiting the Southern Loop, but he does not lose any time because of it.
 Still no overtakes at the front.

 On lap nine, Nicky Hayden suddenly started to lose ground to Stoner halfway around the lap.
 Exiting Turn 12, Rossi had almost wholly caught him entering the start/finish straight.

 Lap ten and Rossi overtakes an ever fading Hayden into the Doohan Corner, moving him up to second.

 On lap eleven, Rossi starts to pull away from Hayden.
 Pedrosa meanwhile was closing in on Hayden, cutting −0.813 seconds off of the gap.

 Lap twelve and Pedrosa has now caught Hayden.
 Just before Lukey Heights, his bike suddenly slows – a result of motor problems.
 He sticks out his leg to warn others but almost hits Pedrosa in the process.
 Furiously, he hits the front of his bike, then rides off into te gravel to retire.

 Casey Stoner, riding his Ducati at the MotoGP race.
 He won the race, the first time an Australian had won his home race since Mick Doohan's victory in 1998.

 As lap thirteen begins, Hayden is still angry as he walks off of the gravel trap.
 Hayden's retirement moves Pedrosa up to third, Melandri to fourth, Capirossi to fifth and Barros to sixth place.
 Stoner has created a gap that's over 4 seconds to Rossi as well.
 Further back, Capirossi's Bridgestone-shod Ducati had caught Melandri at a rapid pace.

 On lap fourteen, Melandri's Bridgestone-shod Gresini Honda of started to close the gap slightly to Pedrosa's Michelin-shod Repsol Honda, with Capirossi doing likewise to Melandri.
 Stoner extended his lead to around +4.7 seconds over Rossi at the front.